What About Proof-of-Stake?

 By how much?

-We take Ethereum as a model.
+Let us apply this simple model to ethereum.
 The staking fee is around 5% annually.
 Ethereum has rounds a day, so we set .

 Currently around of Ethereum is constantly staked, but if we assume this includes our rich trying to get richer, we get that the remaining fraction is .
 So we set where is the current fraction of the rich.

 Assuming these conditions remain constant (not a very realistic assumption, but we are just trying to feel out the growth rate here), we can reiterate the formula above to see how the fraction of a collusion that currently holds a fraction of the coin for some .
-I simulated years of accumulation for initial values of , and these are the results
+I simulated years of accumulation for initial values of , and these are the results: